This is the figure announced by the Deputy Governor at the press conference to deploy banking tasks in 2024 held on the morning of January 3.

 Credit in 2024 will increase by 15%

-Mr. Dao Minh Tu said that bank interest rates will remain low in 2024.
+Mr. Dao Minh Tu said that in 2024, bank interest rates will remain low.
 In addition, the State Bank will focus on a number of key orientations and solutions.

-Specifically, credit management is proactive, flexible, in line with macroeconomic developments, inflation, meeting capital needs for the economy.
+Specifically, credit management must be proactive, flexible, and consistent with macroeconomic developments and inflation, meeting the capital needs of the economy.
 The credit growth target for 2024 is about 15%, with adjustments to suit developments and actual situations.
 Mr. Tu even said it could increase to 16% depending on the actual situation.

-Regarding the restructuring of 3 “zero-dong” banks and banks under special control, according to the Deputy Governor, these banks are still maintaining stability and are being restructured step by step.
-The State Bank’s viewpoint is to handle the matter step by step to ensure the rights of depositors and ensure the stability of these banks.
-The State Bank has set a roadmap for 2024 to be even more drastic in restructuring these banks.
+Regarding the restructuring of 3 “zero-dong” banks and banks under special control, according to the Deputy Governor, these banks are still maintaining stability and gradually restructuring.
+The State Bank’s viewpoint is to handle the situation step by step to ensure the rights of depositors and ensure the stability of these banks.
+The State Bank has set a roadmap for 2024 to be more drastic in restructuring these banks.